SCOPE OF THIS CHAPTER

 Where a Court receives an adoption application in relation to a non-agency adoptive placement, the Court will notify the local authority of the hearing date and request a Report be prepared and submitted to the Court, usually within 6 weeks of the receipt of the notification.
 The Court timescales should be clarified at an early stage and if more time is required, a written request must be submitted to the Court as soon as the need for an extension is identified.

 The social worker responsible for the supervision of the child will be responsible for preparing the Report, and for this purpose should gather available information on the child and parents - see sections below.

-The allocated worker must fulfil the qualifications and experience criteria set out in Section 5 of the Adoption Panel Procedure.
+The allocated worker must fulfil the qualifications and experience criteria set out in Adoption Panel (please refer to Adoption East Midlands).

 For the contents of the report, see Court Reports in Adoption/Special Guardianship Guidance.

-Once completed, the social worker should send the Court Report to the Adoption Service Manager for approval so that it can be filed with the Court within the required timescale.
+Once completed, the social worker should send the Court Report to the Adoption Agency Manager for approval so that it can be filed with the Court within the required timescale.

 7. Parental Consent

 The adoptive applicants will have to indicate in their adoption application whether or not there is Parental Consent to the application.
 If the parents do not consent, it is for the applicants to ask the Court to dispense with the agreement of the parent or parents.

 The social worker preparing the report should attempt to interview both birth parents in relation to the adoption application and ascertain their views.
 If the parents do not live within a reasonable travelling distance, the social worker may request that a social worker from the local authority for the area where the birth parents now live interview them.
 Alternatively a Skype interview may be arranged.